Minter blockchain

 Being a delegator is not a passive task.
 Here are the main directives of a delegator:

 - Actively monitor their validator after having delegated.
-Delegators should ensure that the validators they're delegating to behaves correctly, meaning that they have good uptime, do not get hacked and participate in governance.
-If a delegator is not satisfied with its validator, it can unbond and switch to another validator.
+Delegators should ensure that the validators they're delegating to behave properly, meaning they have good uptime, do not get hacked, and participate in governance.
+If a delegator is not satisfied with their validator, they can unbond and switch to another validator.

 Rewards

 Validators and delegators earn rewards in exchange for their services.
-This rewards is given in three forms:
+These rewards are given in two forms:

 Validator commission

 Each validator's staking pool receives rewards in proportion to its total stake.
-However, before this rewards is distributed to delegators inside the staking pool, the validator can apply a commission.
-In other words, delegators have to pay a commission to their validators on the rewards they earn.
+Before these rewards are distributed to delegators inside the staking pool, however, the validator can apply a fee.
+In other words, delegators have to pay a fee to their validators on the rewards they earn.

 10%